Messi: I needed some luck with free-kicks

 Just days after being criticised by Brazil great Pele, Messi produced a fine display, scoring twice and setting up another in Barca's 4-0 win.

-Ousmane Dembele and Luis Suarez also struck for Barca, which was 3-0 up at half-time in the derby clash.
+Ousmane Dembele and Luis Suarez also struck for Barca, who were 3-0 up at half-time in the derby clash.

-With his team three points clear at the top, Messi praised the performance, saying: "We came out very strong to dominate the match from the start.
+With his team three points clear at the top, Messi praised their performance, saying: "We came out very strong to dominate the match from the start.

 "We kept the ball, we knew how to take it from the rival and Espanyol, without the ball, they suffer.